Nurse using a tablet

 These programs require a field placement component.
 It is the student’s responsibility to secure a site for the field placement.

-Required Nursing Courses – RN to BSN/MSN Nurse Administrator
+Required Nursing Courses – RN to BSN/MSN Nurse Executive

 • NUR 319 Nursing Informatics for Registered Nurses